-We develop a model of the household where investments in public goods can be made at the cost of future earnings.
-If couples cannot commit ex ante to a suﬃciently equal post-divorce allocation, specialization and public goods’ creation will be sub-optimal.
-However, investing in joint assets, which the marriage contract speciﬁes are to be divided in the case of divorce, can reduce this problem by oﬀering insurance to the lower earning partner.
+We study the role of wealth in the marriage contract by developing a model of the household where investments in public goods can be made at the cost of future earnings.
+If couples cannot commit ex ante to a suﬃciently equal post-divorce allocation, specialization and public good creation will be sub-optimal.
+However, accumulating joint assets, which the marriage contract speciﬁes are to be divided in the case of divorce, can reduce this problem by oﬀering insurance to the lower earning partner.
 Our model demonstrates that access to this “collateralized” version of the contract will lead to more household specialization, more public goods, and a higher value of marriage.
-Empirically, we show that quasi-exogenous variation in access to collateralization leads to more specialization, and that wealth has become a more important determinant of marriage in response to policies that have made marriage and cohabitation more similar.
-Wealthy individuals can thus access a more advantageous marriage contract, which has important policy implications.
+To test the model’s predictions, we use homeownership as a proxy for access to joint savings technology, since homes are particularly likely to be divided in a way that favors the lower earning partner.
+We use idiosyncratic variation in housing prices at the time of marriage and an instrumental variables strategy to show that quasi-exogenous variation in homeownership access leads to greater specialization.
+We then show that as policies made marriage and non-marital fertility more similar in other ways, wealth has become a more important determinant of who marries.
+Our model and empirical results suggest wealthy individuals can access a more advantageous marriage contract, which has important policy implications.